-A common complaint of small business owners is they feel overwhelmed by the never-ending pile of paperwork that is covering their desks, and view paperwork as their biggest time waster.
+A common complaint of small business owners is they feel overwhelmed by the never-ending pile of paperwork that is covering their desks, and view this as their biggest time waster.
 A major issue of not managing paperwork effectively is the likelihood of missing out on claims at tax times because of incomplete or missing paperwork.
-This is not something small business owners enjoy facing, and not to mention the additional time it tasks to locate and organise your paperwork so it’s ready to give to your accountant.
+This is not something small business owners enjoy facing, and not to mention the additional time it tasks to locate and organise your papers so it’s ready to give to your accountant.

 While paperwork won’t be making an appearance on any list of small business owner’s favourite hobbies any time soon, the silver lining is that it doesn’t need to be this painful.
 Carbon Concierge can help small business owners get their paperwork under control, and with that will come a welcomed reduction in stress.